nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 * (only for Microsoft Active Directory) specify the **dedicated user account** credentials under the :guilabel:`Advanced settings` panel.

 * Push the :guilabel:`Submit` button.
-You will be prompted for an user name and
+You will be prompted for an user name and a
   password: provide AD ``administrator`` or any other account credentials with permissions to join a new machine to the domain (i.e. ``admin`` on |product|).